 Within my artistic designing research Ostalgia is thus the starting point.
-Based on existing memories of witnesses from the Soviet era, on the literature and images from the Soviet era, the character of Ostalgia is examined and scanned the boundary between the phenomenon and the arts.
-To be able to call an objects as an Ostalgic art I must stated with a clearer framework on the theme depicted.
-What period it represents in the image I created?
+Based on existing memories of witnesses from the Soviet era, on the literature and images from the Soviet era, the character of Ostalgia is examined and scanned as the boundary between the phenomenon and the arts.
+To be able to call an Ostalgic art objects I must start with a clear framework on the depicted theme.
+What time and period present in the image I create?
 Does the image have a positive, negative or ironic statement?
 Is the artist directly or indirectly involved in the Ostalgia topic?

-The Ostalgia theme is usually associated with childhood sentiment of Soviet citizens.
-The period under the leadership of Leonid Brezhnev from 1964 to 1982 is seen as the culmination of the Soviet Union as regarded to influence and prestige.
-Typical of the youth the sentiment is generally positive connotations, a romanticized image and focuses on some details.
+The Ostalgia theme is usually associated with childhood sentiments of Soviet citizens.
+The period under the leadership of Leonid Brezhnev from 1964 to 1982 is seen as the culmination of the Soviet Union as regards influence and prestige.
+Generally positive connotations, a romanticized image and focuses on some details are typical for the youth sentiment.
 Ostalgic art object must relate directly or indirectly to the Soviet era.
 This relationship of art to the Soviet era can be performed by using the symbols, or by showing artifacts from the Soviet period, popularization of products from the Soviet era, revival of rituals and traditions.